georgeerol/RoboticPerception/README.md

 For the first world, PR2 was able to identify all 3 items which are the soap sop2 and biscuits.
 See output_1.yaml located in the [/pr2_robot/output/](./pr2_robot/output/)
 ![World 1 ](./pr2_robot/misc/world1.JPG)
 ## Second World
 For the second world, PR2 was able to identify 4 out of 5 items which are soap2 book soap and biscuits.
-For some reason PR2 was unable to recognize the glue items it keeps seeing it as a snacks.
+For some reason, PR2 was unable to recognize the glue, it keeps seeing it as a snacks.
 See output_2.yaml located in the [/pr2_robot/output/](./pr2_robot/output/)
 ![World 2 ](./pr2_robot/misc/world2.JPG)
 ## Third World
 For the third world, PR2 was able to identify all 8 objects.
 See output_3.yaml located in the [/pr2_robot/output/](./pr2_robot/output/)